exercism/fsharp/exercises/practice/yacht/.approaches/introduction.md

 ## General guidance

-- Consider sorting the dice to make pattern matching simpler
+- Consider sorting the dice to simplify pattern matching
 - Consider the trade-off between using a [discriminated union vs an enum type][enum-types]

 ## Approach: `List` module